jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 ## Key Topics

-- *Historical Overview of Voting Rights*: Tracing the development of voting rights from the founding of the United States to the present day, with a focus on key legislation and court cases.
 - *Election Systems and Their Impact*: Analysis of different electoral systems and their effects on political representation and voter engagement.
 - *Redistricting and Gerrymandering*: Exploring the process of redistricting, its impact on political representation, and the ongoing debate over gerrymandering.
 - *Challenges to Equitable Democracy*: Investigating contemporary challenges such as voter suppression, electoral integrity, and political polarization.